Contact Us

 • Program Overview

 If you already have initial teaching certification, the newly redesigned program in Reading and Literacy: Inclusive Teaching prepares you to work across grade levels, providing a greater range of teaching opportunities.
-This program is for classroom teachers who seek to deepen their literacy teaching methods, become reading specialists or literacy coaches who work with culturally diverse learners, and develop literacy curriculum that applies culturally responsive pedagogies.
+This program is for classroom teachers who seek to deepen their literacy teaching methods, become reading specialists or literacy coaches who work with culturally diverse learners and develop literacy curriculum that applies culturally responsive pedagogies.

 Using multicultural literature as a foundation for teaching literacy, the program is designed to integrate reading research and practices that are informed by evidence-based teaching methods for early childhood through high school.
 Your fieldwork will coordinate with coursework in each year of the program to provide opportunities to deepen the connections between theory and practice.
-You will study methods for teaching phonics, decoding, reading comprehension, spelling, and writing to neurodiverse learners.
+You will study methods for teaching phonics, decoding, reading comprehension, spelling, and writing to neurodiverse and multilingual learners.

 The program examines oral language, reading, and writing development along a continuum to guide the teaching of literacy skills and strategies.
 You will learn to use assessments to inform decisions about learning and guide differentiated instruction for students with a range of reading profiles across grade levels.
 During fieldwork at partner schools in New York City, individualized supervision is planned in conversation with your Bank Street advisor.